fastoch/Networking/Cisco_IOS.md

 `conf t`

 >[!tip]
->if you put a **do** keyword before your cmd while in config mode, you can run global exec commands
+>if you put a **do** keyword before your cmd while in config mode, you can run user exec commands
 >>That's a lot faster than jumping in & out of config mode

 ## change the hostname